The Ten Percent Rule

 Tipping Points and Virality

-Systems — whether weather patterns, disease spread, or public opinion — change rapidly once they pass a threshold.
+Systems change rapidly once they pass a threshold.

 That threshold is called a tipping point.

-Epidemiologists describe this with a number called R₀ (R-naught).
-If each infected person spreads a disease to more than one additional person on average, the infection grows exponentially.
+If each infected person spreads a disease to more than one additional person on average, the infection grows.

-If each believer persuades more than one additional person, the belief spreads.
+If each believer persuades, activates, or influences more than one additional person, the belief spreads.

-Once an idea passes its tipping point, the system itself amplifies it.
+Once an idea passes its tipping point, the system itself begins to amplify it.

 Why Cultural Shifts Feel Sudden